barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-14.PNG" />

-Enter the credentials you specified when you created the service eg admin / password1
+Enter the credentials you specified when you created the service

 <img src="./img/occs-15.PNG" />